What does the All-Seeing Eye mean in Freemasonry?

 Therefore, in Freemasonry, it symbolizes the Supreme Being, and all human beings are under the same sky and under the watchful eye of superior power.

 Nowadays, in society, we see symbols of it every day.
-It’s exploited in apparel and jewellery which prove that this powerful symbol still exists in humanity’s collective imagination and curiosity.
+It’s exploited in apparel and jewelry which proves that this powerful symbol still exists in humanity’s collective imagination and curiosity.

 We hope this brief explanation has given you a clear understanding of what the All-Seeing Eye really means.